Decomposed Granite Driveway

 Frequent Questions About Decomposed Granite Driveway

 Install plastic edging on both sides of the driveway.
 Plastic edging helps secure your driveway and prevent decomposed granite from washing away.
 Also, ensure that plastic edging or steel is installed around any driveway drainage.
-This will prevent your DG from flowing into the drainage system and being washed off your driveway.
+Taking this action will prevent your DG from flowing into the drainage system and being washed off your driveway.

-Granite can be pretreated or installed with stabilized pavers or resins.
+You can pretreat granite or install it with stabilized pavers or resins.
 A stabilized paver will keep your granite in place and prevent it from spreading and eventually washing away.
 You can use a Gator stone bond, a simple one-coat application to keep your DG in place.

 Crushed and decomposed granite are made from the same component.
 However, crushed granite has sharp edges and shapes, making it more expensive in the market than DG.
 At the same time, DG is more economical, eco-friendly, and valuable than crushed granite.